The Space Museum: Commercial releases

 A novelisation of this serial, written by Glyn Jones, was published by Target Books and W. H. Allen & Co. in 1987.
 Jones altered the story's structure and restored the humour removed by Spooner.
 BBC Audiobooks released a double-CD soundtrack of the serial in May 2009, with narration by Maureen O'Brien; the set also included an interview with O'Brien.
 It was later included in AudioGO's Doctor Who: The TV Episodes: Collection 6 in September 2013, alongside the original camera scripts.
 Selected stock music from the serial was included in Space Adventures, a cassette soundtrack compiled by Julian Knott and published by DWAS Reference Department in September 1987, limited to 300 copies; it was re-issued as a CD in October 1998 with some additional material from the story.

 The Space Museum was released on VHS in a three-videotape box set by BBC Worldwide in June 1999, alongside the first and third episodes of The Crusade; it also included postcards and a key ring.
 The serial was released on a DVD box set alongside the following serial, The Chase in March 2010.
 The DVD includes audio commentary with William Russell, Maureen O'Brien, Glyn Jones, and Peter Purves, as well as documentaries about the production, the cast's holidays, and Hartnell as told by his granddaughter.
-The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection.
+The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection, and was added to BBC iPlayer on 1 November 2023 alongside most other serials.